Travel to Tulum - Day 2: GRAN CENOTE & TULUM BEACH

 T U L U M - DAY 2 : G R A N C E N O T E & T U L U M B E A C H

-Welcome to our second day in Tulum!
-Marty and I were looking forward to a full day in the clearest waters!
+Welcome to my second day in Tulum!
+I was looking forward to a full day in the clearest waters!
 First stop was Gran Cenote.
 A cenote occurs when the ground sinks and exposes an underground cave.
 This cenote is one of thousands in the Yucatán Peninsula and is part of a network of underwater rivers and caves.
-Before we headed out to Gran Cenote, we made ourselves a smoothie!
+Before I headed out to Gran Cenote, I made a smoothie!

-Each morning, we blended yogurt, frozen mixed berries, and a banana.
+Each morning, I blended yogurt, frozen mixed berries, and a banana.
 If you go to the frozen section of San Francisco de Asis Mart, grab the large bag of frozen fruit that contains six one cup-portioned bags.
 Each bag was perfect for making smoothies for two.
-It provided us with plenty of energy for our 23 - 25 minute (2.5 miles) bike ride from our place, that was a few blocks south of Tulum town, to Gran Cenote!
+It provided me with plenty of energy for my 23 - 25 minute (2.5 miles) bike ride from my place, that was a few blocks south of Tulum town, to Gran Cenote!

 Welcome to Gran Cenote!
 It cost 150 pesos or about $7.50 USD/person for entry.
 Quick reminder of the conversion from my previous post: to convert pesos to USD, I multiplied the amount by $.05 to get the approximate USD amount.

 Here is a view of the cave from the top.
-We took a flight of stairs down to the deck, where you can rent snorkel gear for 60 pesos or about $3 USD, diving gear, and a locker.
-We recommend getting there in the morning to avoid the crowds.
+I took a flight of stairs down to the deck, where you can rent snorkel gear for 60 pesos or about $3 USD, diving gear, and a locker.
+I recommend getting there in the morning to avoid the crowds.

 Love the bright colors everywhere!